Common cold complications

 Acute bronchitis (chest cold)

-Acute bronchitis (also called a chest cold) is an inflammation and irritation of the airways caused by a viral or bacterial infection.
-With acute bronchitis or a “chest cold”, you may have a cough that produces mucus.
+Acute bronchitis (sometimes called a 'chest cold') is an inflammation and irritation of the airways caused by a viral or bacterial infection.
+With acute bronchitis you may have a cough that produces mucus.
 This may be thick and yellow.
 Most people with bronchitis recover without medical treatment.
 If these symptoms persist for more than a week, though, or you develop shortness of breath, seek medical advice immediately.

 Sore throat and tonsillitis

 Sore throats are common when you have a cold.
 With a sore throat, it’s hard to swallow and eating may even become a chore.
-While a sore throat with a cold is caused by a virus, bacteria can also cause sore throats and tonsillitis (most commonly group A beta-haemolytic streptococcus, also known as streptococcus pyongenes).
+While a sore throat with a cold is caused by a virus, bacteria can also cause sore throats and tonsillitis.

 Ear infections are another common cold complication, more often seen in children than in adults.
 With an ear infection, you may have ear pain, difficulty sleeping, clear or yellow mucus in your nose, a low-grade fever or ear discharge.
 Viruses cause many ear infections, and antibiotics have no effect on these.
 For bacterial ear infections, the culprit is usually a streptococcus bacterium.